shintzehan/shintzehan/README.md

-# Here is Shin Tzehan / Xin Zhihan
+# Here is Shin Tzehan

 ### Trilingual engineer of Chinese, English and Japanese, learning French and German
 ### EE and CS dual degree